 The only naturally surviving population of hihi is found on Little Barrier Island (Te Hauturu-o-Toi) in the Hauraki Gulf.
 Hauturu was declared a bird sanctuary in 1894 and later a nature reserve, a move that undoubtedly saved the hihi from extinction.
 There are now also small managed populations of hihi on Tiritiri Matangi and Kapiti islands, as well as Karori Wildlife Sanctuary in Wellington.

-The Department of Conservation’s Stitchbird Recovery Plan has a long term goal of increasing the number of self-sustaining populations of hihi to five.
+DOC's Stitchbird Recovery Plan has a long term goal of increasing the number of self-sustaining populations of hihi to five.
 Important steps towards this include:

 - Ensure the Little Barrier population of hihi is protected